ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/02-self-balancing-trees.md

 followed by a left rotation of the parent $x$.
 The first right rotation over the $y$ child transforms it into a right-right case, and then we can continue with a normal left rotation like above.
-As you can see in @fig:bst-double-rotate, the effect of a double rotation is that the right-left grandchild $z$ moves two levels up to become the new parent.
+As you can see in @fig:BST-double-rotate, the effect of a double rotation is that the right-left grandchild $z$ moves two levels up to become the new parent.

 ![
     A right-left-rotation.
     First we right-rotate over the child $y$, and then left-rotate over the parent $x$.
     The effect is that the grandchild $z$ now becomes the parent of both $x$ and $y$.
-](images/SearchTrees-AVL-RightLeftRotate-1.svg){width=100% #fig:bst-double-rotate}
+](images/SearchTrees-AVL-RightLeftRotate-1.svg){width=100% #fig:BST-double-rotate}

 #### Implementing rotations